vega-studio/deltav/docs/interaction.md

 To further see why color picking is SO involved, let's look at how to make the rendering the picking buffer can be reduced to a buffer a QUARTER the size of the rest of the rendering.
+This can improve your target rendering experience significantly.

 ```tsx
 <SurfaceJSX>